Must-Have Dog Water Bottles

 So, what’s a doggo to do when they’re exposed to higher temperatures?
 Because of their limited bodily scope for temperature regulation, they need to be more proactive about staying cool.
 And because domestic dogs are dependent on us, it’s our responsibility to bear these bodily limitations in mind.
 When a pooch starts to pant, for instance, that’s a surefire sign that you’ve got one hot dog on your hands.

-There are many ways to keep your canine cool, but today we’re going to focus on keeping doggos hydrated.
+While camping with dogs there are many ways to keep your dogs hydrated.
 (This is a top tip for humans, too!)
 If you’re heading out with a pupper or two, don’t just bring a drink bottle designed for humans.
 Bring a drink bottle designed with doggos in mind!
 Here’s a breakdown of some must-have dog water bottles.

 Stylish Hound’s Travel Water Bottle with Slidable Bowl